The64thGamer/cheeseepedia/content/wiki/spp-emergency-backup-tape.md

 categories = ["ShowBiz Pizza Place"] startDate = "1990-07-20"
 endDate = "1992-00-00"
-contributors = ["The 64th Gamer","DerekCat"]
+contributors = ["The 64th Gamer","DerekCat","Ceclife13"]
 citations = []
 pageThumbnailFile = "kwhjSB9EXEPvrYM8mamz.avif"
 showtapeFormats = ["ShowBiz SVHS"] alsoKnownAs = ["260-0270-90(C) S. P. T. Inc.SPP EMERGENCY BACKUP TAPESerial #00153 Deck - 807/20/90 - Master CYBERSTAR"]
 +++
-***SPP Emergency Backup Tape* was a special backup tape, being one of the last few showtapes released for *ShowBiz Pizza Place's* hosting the *Rock-afire Explosion*.
+***SPP Emergency Backup Tape*** was a special backup tape, being one of the last few showtapes released for *ShowBiz Pizza Place's* hosting the *Rock-afire Explosion*.
 For some stores, this was the last tape used before *Concept Unification* would start at their location.
 Each tape sent after {{< wiki-link "SPP Christmas '89 Wave Bday" >}} would become increasingly more rare as stores would convert to *3-Stages.*
 Despite the later years of *Cyberstar* being mostly re-used segments from earlier showtapes, the last showtapes became the 'Best of' series, bringing back every single *Cyberstar* segment for stores to have.
 It was said at this time that due to the *Rock-afire Explosion* being phased out, stores could play whatever showtapes they had without sticking to the most recent show.
-The *Best of* series could be seen as an encouragement of this.**
+The *Best of* series could be seen as an encouragement of this.

 ## Emergency Backup Format